openbermuda/80days/posts/pycaribbean.rst

-Just ten days ago the world of science had been buzzing with the announcement of the LIGO experiments detection of gravitational waves from two black holes, each the mass of more than Suns colliding over 1 billion light years away.
+Just ten days ago the world of science had been buzzing with the announcement of the LIGO experiments detection of gravitational waves from two black holes, each the mass of more than 30 Suns, colliding over 1 billion light years away.

-What has since emerged is the extent to which python was involved in the incredible data analyis that has been able to detect a wrinkle in space time, from 1 billion light years away, less than the width of a proton.
+What has since emerged is the extent to which python was involved in the incredible data analyis that has been able to detect a wrinkle in space time less than the width of a proton as it passed by the earth from a billion light years away.

-The world have physics has finally moved on from Fortran to python.
+The world of physics has finally moved on from Fortran to python.
 Brandon joked that physicists only change language once every 50 years, so this is a significant transition.